usmansbk/eeen599/README.md

 ## Introduction
 * **`EEEN599`** is a Python Powered Image Recognition App.
 * Allows users to;
-  * Input Images
-  * View location of template image in larger image
+  * Search for an sub-image in a larger image using BAT alogrithm

 ## Dependencies
 ### Back End Dependencies